dvhung95/angular-system-storage/projects/angular-system-storage/README.md

 # Angular System Storage

-Angular System Storage is a library what provides storage on Angular programme.
+Angular System Storage is a library what provides in-memory storage on Angular programme.
 Indeed, **systemStorage** is similar to **localStorage**, however, systemStorage will be cleared when page is reloaded or a tab/window ends.

 ## Table of contents